Econify/graphql-rest-router/README.md

 ### Creating Endpoints

-Once GraphQL Rest Router has been configured setting up endpoints to proxy queries through is simple.
-Make sure that the schema you've provided is utilizing [Operation Names](https://graphql.org/learn/queries/#operation-name) and `mount(OperationName)` to have GQL Rest Router automatically scan your schema for the desired operation and create a RESTful endpoint for it.
+Once GraphQL Rest Router has been configured, setting up endpoints to proxy queries is simple.
+Make sure that the schema you've provided is utilizing [Operation Names](https://graphql.org/learn/queries/#operation-name) and `mount(OperationName)` to have GraphQL Rest Router automatically scan your schema for the desired operation and create a RESTful endpoint for it.
 If you attempt to mount a non-named query or a query that does not exist within your provided schema, GraphQL Rest Router will throw an exception.

 ```js
 const api = new GraphQLRestRouter(endpoint, schema);